grange85/ahfow-www/_posts/2023/2023-04-10-my-record-collection-024-tuatara-east-of-the-sun-cd.md

   url: http://www.grange85.co.uk
 imageurl:
 categories:
 - dean wareham
 - my record collection
 tags:
 - tuatara
 - east of the sun
 - justin harwood
 - barrett martin
 - peter buck
 - scott mccaughey
+date: 2023-04-10 00:00 +0000
 ---
 When I first started the AHFoW discography I created some criteria about what should be included, although I sometimes strayed.
 Criteria #1 was that it had to have a direct relationship to a former member of Galaxie 500.
 That meant that I didn't include the side project that Luna's Justin Harwood was involved in 'Tuatara' - or at least didn't include it until _East of the Sun_, their fourth or fifth album, and a record with no input from Justin&dagger;.
 However, Dean Wareham does put in a vocal appearance on two tracks.

+{% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/tuatara-east-of-the-sun.jpg" "Tuatara - East of the Sun" %}

 Tuatara seem to be a band that the world struggles to describe - Wikipedia call them an _instrumental music group_ which was I guess pretty much true up until this album.
 East of the Sun (and it's partner _West of the Moon_) are most definitley not _instrumental_ - inlcuding lots of guest vocalists of which Dean is one.
 I think the singers probably make Tuatara sound a little more ... conventional ... than those earlier albums.